seesharprun-documentdb-prototype/seesharprun-documentdb-prototype.github.io/articles/quickstart/extension.md

 docker image rm -f ghcr.io/microsoft/documentdb/documentdb-local:latest || echo "No existing documentdb image to remove"
 ```

+> [!NOTE]
-> **Note:** Replace `<YOUR_USERNAME>` and `<YOUR_PASSWORD>` with your desired credentials.
+> Replace `<YOUR_USERNAME>` and `<YOUR_PASSWORD>` with your desired credentials.
 You must set these when creating the container for authentication to work.

+> [!IMPORTANT]
-> **Port Note:** Port `10260` is used by default in these instructions to avoid conflicts with other local database services.
+> Port `10260` is used by default in these instructions to avoid conflicts with other local database services.
 You can use port `27017` (the standard MongoDB port) or any other available port if you prefer.
 If you do, be sure to update the port number in both your `docker run` command and your connection string accordingly.

 ### 2. Connecting to your database